sound of architecture

-A few months ago, an article in the Sunday New York Times caught my attention.
-It was about the ambient sounds of our world – everything from jackhammers to vehicles to appliances, and how environmental noise ‘splits our own attention, regardless of willpower’.
+In the New York Times article, ‘I’m Thinking.
+Please.
+Be Quiet.’
+George Prochnik writes about the ambient sounds of our world – everything from jackhammers to vehicles to appliances, and how environmental noise ‘splits our own attention, regardless of willpower’.
 One anecdote expressed this phenomenon in a particularly clear way:

 ‘Her family had been sitting in the living room one evening when the power suddenly cut off.
 They simultaneously exhaled a sigh of relief.
 All at once, the many electronic devices around them (including the refrigerator, computers, generator, lamps and home entertainment systems and the unnatural hum they generated and to which the family had become oblivious) went silent.
 They family members didn’t realize until the sound went off how loud it had become.
 Without knowing it, each family member’s mental energy was constantly diverted by and responsive to the threat posed by that sound.’

 A similar story comes to mind: years ago I was working in another architecture office when the power went out and shut down the electrical hum in an instant.
 I had been holding in a bit of personal news (I was engaged to be married!) but needed to find the right time.
 Finally, there was space and time to relax and share.
 But it wasn’t simply because work had to stop… it was a feeling of relaxation that came over everyone, that collective sigh of relief.